RSchaubeck/js-covid-map/README.md

 * Day 3: Using D3 be able to display the data on the map

-* Day 4: Set up date scroll, and make sure data dynamically changes as date does
+* Day 4: Set up hover effects that display selected data

 * Day 5: Finish anything that's not completed/DRY up code.
 Add bonus functionality